The Restructuring Review: Indonesia

-- the registration of the mortgage deed at the relevant Land Registration Office (BPN); and
+- the registration of the mortgage deed at the relevant land registration office; and

-- the issuance of a Mortgage Certificate evidencing registration of the mortgage deed with the Land Registration Book maintained by BPN.
+- the issuance of a mortgage certificate evidencing registration of the mortgage deed with the land registration book maintained by the land registration office.

 - a fiducia deed (setting out the fiduciary transfer agreement) by and between the fiducia transferor or assignor and the fiducia transferee or assignee before an Indonesian notary in the Indonesian language;

-- registration of the fiducia deed at the relevant Fiducia Registration Office (FRO); and
+- registration of the fiducia deed at the relevant fiducia registration office; and

-- the issuance of a Fiducia Security Certificate, electronically signed by an FRO official, evidencing the registration of the fiducia deed with the Fiducia Registration Book kept by the FRO.
+- the issuance of a fiducia security certificate, electronically signed by a fiducia registration office official, evidencing the registration of the fiducia deed with the fiducia registration book kept by the fiducia registration office.

-Assets that may be secured by a fiduciary transfer (other than immovable ones) can also be secured by a pledge under the Indonesian Civil Code (ICC) (Articles 1150–1160).
+Assets that may be secured by a fiduciary transfer (other than immovable ones) can also be secured by a pledge under the ICC (Articles 1150 to 1160).
 Due to the general pledge creation requirement that pledged property be delivered to or possessed by the creditor, most assets are secured by a fiduciary transfer, as it does not include this requirement.
-An exception to this is shares of an Indonesian company and bank accounts, which, in practice, most of the time are secured by a pledge, given that the pledge creation requirement for this type of asset (Article 1153 ICC) is notification of the party against whom the pledged right will be exercised (for a pledge of shares, the company that issued the shares being pledged; for a pledge of bank account, the bank with which the account is opened).
+An exception to this is shares of an Indonesian company and bank accounts, which, in practice, most of the time are secured by a pledge, given that the pledge creation requirement for this type of asset (Article 1153 of the ICC) is notification of the party against whom the pledged right will be exercised (for a pledge of shares, the company that issued the shares being pledged; for a pledge of bank account, the bank with which the account is opened).

 There is no formal legal requirement to conclude a pledge agreement in writing.
-However, it is standard practice in Indonesia that pledges are embodied in a deed of pledge (in notarial deed form or private deed form) by and between the pledgor and the pledgee (and, in some instances, the company whose shares are pledged), setting forth the particulars of the pledge.
-With respect to a pledge of shares and a bank account, the requirement of notification is generally considered to be complied with by:
+However, it is standard practice in Indonesia that pledges are embodied in a deed of pledge (in notarial deed form or private deed form) by and between the pledgor and the pledgee (and, in some instances, the company whose shares are pledged) setting forth the particulars of the pledge.
+In respect of a pledge of shares and a bank account, the requirement of notification is generally considered to be complied with by: